Special Educational Needs and Disabilities (SEND)

 School tracking data and analysis monitors children’s progress and this is discussed with the class teacher at pupil progress meetings with the Head teacher or Deputy.

-Mr Chris Walbank is our named Governor for SEND.
-A comprehensive report to Governors is written annually (SEN REPORT TO GOVERNORS 2018-19) to inform of the progress of children with SEND and developments in ways we support these children.
+Mr Chris Walbank is our named Governor for SEND alongside Ms Micaela Jackson.
+A comprehensive report to Governors is written annually (see link to the report below) to inform of the progress of children with SEND and developments in ways we support these children.
 The report is discussed in Pupil and Curriculum Governor Sub Committee meetings and available to read on our school website.

 How will the curriculum be matched to my child or young person’s needs?